BXn4/NGL-Spammer/README.md

 <img src="https://user-images.githubusercontent.com/78733248/213006672-89089652-3251-4fd1-9bb2-e3d3507903c7.gif" width=200><br><br><br></p></img>

 ## How it works
 Allows NGL  accounts to be spammed with pre-written questions.
 The APP can handle maximum 15 questions, but it will only send 10 questions, because some questions didn't delivered.
 When it successfully sent the questions, the program waits 2  minutes (120 seconds) so that the site does not detect it as spam.
 After this time, it will send the question to the next account.
-When it reaches the end, you start from the beginning.
+When it reaches the end, it start from the beginning.

 ## How To Use
 Tutorial: https://youtu.be/roLXTavyRkA<br>